-Upgrading to Apple’s iOS 11.3 beta is extremely tempting, but most iPhone and iPad users are better off staying put on an official version of iOS 11.
+Apple’s iOS 11.3 beta is an extremely tempting download, but most iPhone and iPad users are better off staying put on an official version of iOS 11.

 Apple’s iOS 11.3 update is live for developers those enrolled in Apple’s Beta Software Program.
 The Beta Software Program allows anyone with a working Apple ID to try pre-release software for free.